 In Toronto, Black Oak savannah remnants can be found in South Humber Park, Lambton Park and High Park.
 High Park contains approximately 29 hectares of fragmented savannah and oak woodland, and is the most significant area of remnant prairie and savannah plant communities in the Toronto region.
 High Park has a healthy population of uncommon and rare savannah plants.
 This was recognized by the Province of Ontario when it was designated an Area of Natural and Scientific Interest (ANSI) in 1989.
 South Humber Park, Lambton Park and High Park are all classified as Environmentally Significant Areas (ESA) in the City of Toronto’s Official Plan.

-Savannahs are defined by The Ecological Land Classification as widely-spaced open-crowned trees that provide between 25 to 35 per cent canopy cover.
-These trees are surrounded by a sea of prairie plants including tallgrasses like Big Bluestem and Canada Wild Rye, forbs such as Hairy Beardtongue, Wild Bergamot and Black-eyed Susan, and low-lying shrubs such as Northern Bush Honeysuckle and New Jersey Tea.
+Savannahs are defined by the Ecological Land Classification as widely-spaced open-crowned trees that provide between 25 to 35 per cent canopy cover.
+These trees are surrounded by a sea of prairie plants including tallgrasses like Big Bluestem and Little Bluestem, forbs such as Wild Lupine, Cylindric Blazing Star and Butterfly Milkweed, and low-lying shrubs such as Northern Bush Honeysuckle and New Jersey Tea.

 What is unique about the Black Oak savannah and one of the reasons why it is so significant, is the incredible diversity of flora and fauna that it supports.
 It offers a unique array of shade to full sun in sandy soils that appeals to many different species all in one area.
 This habitat has one of the highest diversity counts of Ontario’s ecosystems.